 Born: October 20, 1952 Primary Instrument: Guitar

-In latter half of the 90’s Daniel formed jazz band, Return to Zero and recorded their “Absolute Zero” album.
-In the late 90’s Daniel released his first Jazz CD, “Night Groove”, which is an eclectic collection of Free/Avant Garde, Latin Jazz and Contemporary Jazz tunes.
-The new millinium brought a primarily Latin Jazz release, “Airborne”, followed by a Contemporary Jazz collection called “Colorado Sunset” in 2001.
-In 2009, Daniel released a his second Contemporary Jazz collection called “Can You Feel It?.”
-Several tracks on the “Can You Feel It?”
-CD have enjoyed airplay and sales on five continents.
+In the early 90’s Daniel transitioned to writing jazz instrumentals, formed jazz band, Return to Zero, and recorded their “Absolute Zero” album.
+In 1992 Daniel released his first solo Jazz CD, “Night Groove”, which is an eclectic collection of Free/Avant Garde, Latin Jazz and Contemporary Jazz tunes.

 Colorado Sunset (Night Beat Jazz, 2001)